 Creative Ways to Turn Leftover Food into New Meals

 At a young age, I learned from my Italian grandmother that every food has a purpose-and a repurpose.
 “Don’t waste…create!” she would say.
+If you’re someone who hates throwing away food, then using these tips will help you curb food waste.
 As food waste balloons into a global issue, home cooks can take steps to reduce their own waste, saving money and energy, without sacrificing good eats.
 Here are a few of my go-to ideas for turning leftovers into another meal.

 Chicken is one of the most versatile foods to have as leftovers.
 It makes a light, healthy weeknight meal.
 Pair it with just about any flavor or cuisine.
 Pass on the chicken sandwiches and instead get creative with one of these ideas: